Generic name: bevacizumab [ bev-a-CIZ-oo-mab ]

 Do not use bevacizumab within 28 days before or after a planned surgery.

 Before taking this medicine

-You should not use bevacizumab if you are allergic to it, or:
+You may not be able to use use bevacizumab if you are allergic to it, or:

 if you have slow healing of a skin wound or surgical incision;